top-MEBW_PIC_shutterstock_bees_in_hive.jpg

 First a quick question: Why?

-Did you know that not only is the Honey bee not native to Maine but that there are at least 286 species of native bees in Maine?
+Did you know that not only is the honey bee not native to Maine but that there are at least 286 species of native bees in Maine?
 Many of those natives are the ones that need saving, not the Honey bees.

-But if you answered to learn about bees, improve your garden or orchard pollination, make some honey, get involved with agriculture, keeping bees may be the thing for you.
+But if you want to learn about bees, improve your garden or orchard pollination, make some honey, or get involved with agriculture, keeping bees may be the thing for you.
 Most any spot in Maine can support a few hives, and there are plenty of places you can learn about Honey bees and how to keep them!

-And of course there is Maine Bee Wellness too.
+And, of course, there is Maine Bee Wellness, too.
 We want you to be a successful keeper of bees!

 Frequently Asked Questions for Beginners (PDF)